Is time running out for Egypt’s Salah to win AFCON in Messi moment?

 The Egyptian footballing great is on a continuing quest to win one piece of silverware missing in a stellar career.

-In the 45th minute of Ghana’s 1-1 draw with Egypt on Thursday at the Africa Cup of Nations, Mohamed Salah was substituted.
+In the 45th minute of Ghana’s game with Egypt – that ended in a 2-2 draw – on Thursday at the Africa Cup of Nations, Mohamed Salah was substituted.
 His exit came after a suspected hamstring injury, dealing what could be a tough blow to the star forward and his country’s chances at the tournament.

 For all that the Egyptian has achieved in his illustrious career, there has been much ado about what is missing.